DazHaze/Milestone-Project-One/README.md

 Instead of hiding the circle logo on smaller devices I would like to figure out a way to show it through more testing.

+I would also like to add a newsletter section so the user has the option to sign up to the farm people newsletter via email.
+This would lead to the user receiving updates about what is available from the farm each week.

 <h2>User testing</h2>

 This website has been tested on devices of different sizes (ipad air, mobile phones and desktop monitors).